 Hot water bottles work wonders in the winter, so why not put them to use in the summer too!
 Fill your bottle with water and place it in the freezer for a handy ice pack to keep you cool at bedtime.

 Ice, Ice Pack!

 Apply ice packs or cold compresses to pulse points such as the wrists, neck, elbows, ankles and behind the knees to lower your body temperature at night.

-Dehydration can cause lack of sleep.
+Dehydration can cause a lack of sleep.
 So, before bed, drink a glass of cold water.
 Just a small glass will do the trick, you don’t want to risk those 3am bathroom runs!